digabi/exam-engine/README.md

 Offline version refers to a standalone version of an exam that can be viewed in web browser without additional tools.

-To create an offline versions into subdirectories of `tmp/`, use:
+To create offline versions into subdirectories of `tmp/`, use:

 ```
 $ yarn offline exams/MexDocumentation/MexDocumentation.xml tmp